HL7/davinci-dtr/input/pagecontent/specification.md

     },
 ```

-The app **SHALL** be provided with a token that allows it to access relevant information for the patient in question.
-The token is provided by the EHR or the application that controls access to the patient's record.
-Depending on user permissions, the app may not have access to all the data.
-The app developer should consider the possibility that access to some data may be restricted or prohibited and access restrictions may happen silently (e.g., indistinguishable absent data).
-The app’s CQL execution engine **SHOULD** constrain queries to reduce data retrieval overhead. (for example, if the CQL logic filters for medications meeting certain conditions.
-It is acceptable if the engine retrieves all medications for the patient, even if a more constrained query was possible).
+Depending on user permissions, the client **MAY** not have access to all the data.
+The app's CQL execution engine **SHOULD** constrain queries to reduce data retrieval overhead.
+(For example, if the CQL logic filters for medications meeting certain conditions, it is acceptable if the engine retrieves all medications for the patient, even if a more constrained query was possible).

-As discussed in the Execution Results section below, it’s possible not every CQL statement will be executed (for example some questions may only be relevant given certain answers to prior questions).
-In order to reduce data transfers and increase overall speed, data **MAY** be fetched as needed.
-However, the app’s execution engine **MAY** be implemented using a different strategy (for example by doing bulk fetches before starting execution).
+It's possible not every CQL statement will be executed (for example some questions **MAY** only be enabled given certain answers to prior questions).
+To reduce data transfers and increase overall speed, data **MAY** be fetched as needed.
+However, the app's execution engine **MAY** be implemented using a different strategy (for example by doing bulk fetches before starting execution).

-##### Engine Execution
+#### Populating adaptive questionnaires
+An adaptive form handles population slightly differently from a 'standard' form because questions only become available one (or a few) at a time.
+Some CQL libraries **MAY** themselves only become available once certain questions are displayed.
+The population process must therefore happen after each call to [`$next-question`](http://hl7.org/fhir/uv/sdc/STU3/OperationDefinition-Questionnaire-next-question.html), populating any newly available questions.
+DTR clients **SHALL** support such incremental population of adaptive QuestionnaireResponses.
+For performance, the DTR application **SHOULD** save the results of execution of CQL prior to the [`$next-question`](http://hl7.org/fhir/uv/sdc/STU3/OperationDefinition-Questionnaire-next-question.html) call.

+#### Populating resumed QuestionnairesResponses
+If DTR is launched using a previously saved QuestionnaireResponse, the DTR client **SHOULD** re-execute CQL to populate all empty elements, as well as those with an `origin.source` of 'auto'.
+Any answers with an `origin.source` of 'override' or 'manual' **SHALL NOT** be changed, though if pre-population would have asserted a value for an answer with an `origin.source` of 'manual', the `origin.source` **SHALL** be changed to 'override'.
+An adaptive form handles population slightly differently from a 'standard' form because questions only become available one (or a few) at a time.
+Some CQL libraries **MAY** themselves only become available once certain questions are displayed.
+The population process must therefore happen after each call to [`$next-question`](http://hl7.org/fhir/uv/sdc/STU3/OperationDefinition-Questionnaire-next-question.html), populating any newly available questions.
+DTR clients **SHALL** support such incremental population of adaptive QuestionnaireResponses.
+For performance, the DTR application **SHOULD** save the results of execution of CQL prior to the [`$next-question`](http://hl7.org/fhir/uv/sdc/STU3/OperationDefinition-Questionnaire-next-question.html) call.

+#### Library Dependencies
-The FHIR Library containing/referencing a CQL logic file can reference other needed CQL files (e.g., helper libraries) using the `relatedArtifact` field and a `RelatedArtifact` with a `type` of `depends-on`.
+The FHIR Library containing/referencing a CQL logic file can reference other needed CQL files (e.g., helper libraries) using the relatedArtifact field and a RelatedArtifact with a type of depends-on.
 The engine **SHALL** make available to the execution context all such referenced CQL libraries.
-If the Questionnaire has multiple `cqf-library` fields, then any `valueExpression` must specify the library name as well as the statement name as follows: `"LibraryName".statementName`.

-This Implementation Guide's use of CQL **SHALL** be [CQL version 1](http://cql.hl7.org/N1/).

-##### Behavior when receiving malformed CQL
+#### Behavior when receiving malformed CQL
-If the CQL is malformed (is not syntactically correct) in any way, the app’s execution engine **SHALL NOT** attempt any execution of the malformed CQL, the app **SHALL** log the error, and the user **SHALL** be notified with an appropriate message indicating that population did not occur and they **SHALL** be allowed to enter the information manually either now or at a later time.
-The app **SHOULD** log failures and ensure the maintainer of the CQL/Questionnaire package is notified (see the [DTR Log Questionnaire Errors operation](OperationDefinition-log-questionnaire-errors.html) for details).
+If the CQL is malformed (is not syntactically correct) in any way, the app's execution engine **SHALL NOT** attempt any execution of the malformed CQL, the client **SHALL** log the error, and the user **SHALL** be notified with an appropriate message indicating that population did not occur and they **SHALL** be allowed to enter the information manually either now or at a later time.
+The app **SHOULD** log failures and ensure the maintainer of the CQL/Questionnaire package is notified (see the DTR [Log Questionnaire Errors operation](OperationDefinition-log-questionnaire-errors.html) for details).

-In an effort to notify the appropriate party or maintainer that the CQL/Questionnaire is malformed, the app developer **SHOULD** use FHIR resource OperationOutcome.
-The details property of the OperationOutcome **SHOULD** use `MSG_BAD_SYNTAX` to indicate syntactical errors.
+In this case, the details property of the OperationOutcome **SHOULD** use MSG_BAD_SYNTAX to indicate syntactical errors.
 The destination of the OperationOutcome will be the endpoint the malformed CQL/Questionnaire was retrieved from.

-It is a CQL failure if the CQL cannot be executed by the app's CQL engine in the SMART on FHIR app or in a capable EHR.
+It is a CQL failure if the CQL cannot be executed by the app's CQL engine in the DTR client.

-##### Behavior when encountering execution errors
+#### Behavior when encountering execution errors
-If any errors are encountered during execution, the app’s engine **SHALL NOT** attempt any further execution, and the user **SHALL** be notified with an appropriate on-screen error message.
-The app **SHALL** log failures and ensure the maintainer of the CQL/Questionnaire package is notified.
+If any errors are encountered during execution, the app's engine **SHALL NOT** attempt any further execution, and the user **SHALL** be notified with an appropriate on-screen error message.
+The app **SHALL** log failures and ensure the maintainer of the CQL/Questionnaire package is notified using the [DTR Log Questionnaire Errors](OperationDefinition-log-questionnaire-errors.html) operation.
 The user should have the option to complete the Questionnaire if possible, despite the error.

 <div markdown="1" class="notebox">
   <table style="border: none; margin-bottom: 0px;">